sanketmohalkar246/KafkaWithSpringBoot/README.md

 ## Starting Zookeeper

-To start the Zookeeper server, follow these steps:
+To start the Zookeeper server :

 1. Open a command prompt.
 2. Run the following command to start Zookeeper: